The Power of Pictures Conference

 - Incorporating visual literacy and illustration in the wider curriculum.

-Participants will have the opportunity to attend two of these workshops over the course of the day.
+Participants had the opportunity to attend two of these workshops over the course of the day.

-The afternoon keynote will be provided by award winning author Gill Lewis (Gorilla Dawn, Sky Hawk, A Story Like the Wind), who will speak about the importance of drawing as part of the writing process, based on her own experiences as a writer of extended fiction.
+The afternoon keynote was provided by award winning author Gill Lewis (Gorilla Dawn, Sky Hawk, A Story Like the Wind), who spoke about the importance of drawing as part of the writing process, based on her own experiences as a writer of extended fiction.

-The Muswell Hill Children’s Bookshop will be selling a range of high quality children’s books on the day, including a wide range of picturebooks and texts by the authors speaking, who will be available for signing as part of the event.
+The Muswell Hill Children’s Bookshop sold a a range of high quality children’s books on the day, including a wide range of picturebooks and texts by the authors speaking, who were signing as part of the event.

-Power of Pictures Co-creator, Illustrator and CLPE Patron Ed Vere will also be speaking on the day.
-More details to come.
+Power of Pictures Co-creator, Illustrator and CLPE Patron Ed Vere also be spoke